ccdmb/predector/docs/output.md

 ### `analysis_software_versions.tsv`

-This is a table containing the software and database (where relevant) versions of the analyses that predector has run.
+This is a table containing the software and database (where relevant) versions of the analyses that Predector has run.

 It has a simple 3 column structure. `analysis`, `software_version`, `database_version`.
 If the analysis doesn't use a database or we cannot determine which version of the database you're using